 Co-Founder & Owner

 I’ve always been drawn to connecting with kids; listening to their quirky stories, watching them as they figure out new things and observing their joy in the simplest of things.
 For the past 17 years, I’ve been immersed in working with toddlers through teenagers.
 While studying Human Development at the University of California San Diego, I grew increasingly fascinated with how the brain works and specifically what factors contribute to overall emotional intelligence and happiness.
 I quickly learned that these foundations are set in early childhood.
 I know that we have a critical window of opportunity from birth to five to set these solid foundations.
-When my family, my husband, two children and I, moved to North Carolina in 2013 we quickly realized that Western Harnett County offered scarce educational resources.
+When my family, my husband, two children and I, moved to North Carolina in 2013 we realized that Western Harnett County offered scarce educational resources.
 After in depth studies, I knew that the Montessori Philosophy and it’s practices provided a rich environment for my, then very young, children to thrive within.
 In the fall of 2015, with the combination of my passion for early childhood development and the Montessori philosophy, IMA opened it’s doors to impact the lives of our communities’ youth.
 In the last five years, the school has had immense growth.
 As a lifelong learner myself, I am always striving to continue to grow our programs and practices and serve our community even better than the year before.
 I truly believe that our kids and their families deserve an environment that will give them the tools to elevate their social-emotional growth and foster their independent thinking.
 With an incredible educator team at the heart of all we do here, we continue to accomplish the goal of providing community and connection.
 When I’m not living and breathing all things Independence Academy, I am spending time with my two growing kiddos at the lake, doing yard-work with my husband, reading, doing my favorite HIIT work-out and cooking!